 We've also found using a steamer can effectively remove wrinkles and folds.
 A clean, consumer-grade steamer with distilled water can speed up the wrinkle-removal process and help prevent water marks on your screen.

-Tension Your Screen
+Tension Your Golf Screen to Remove Wrinkles

+If you have an older Carl’s Place enclosure/screen that DOES NOT have a cable running through it, you can help get rid of wrinkles by using more tension on the screen.
 Tightening the screen all around will help pull out the wrinkles.
 However, you’ll want to check to make sure the ball bounce back is safe at that tension, otherwise you’ll want to loosen the screen back up once the wrinkles are gone.

 For Carl’s DIY Golf Enclosures, Pro Golf Enclosures, and Built-In Screen Kits, tensioning your impact screen properly is an important step to making sure you have the most immersive and safest experience in your golf simulator.